phiguera/CharAnalysis/CharAnalysis_UsersGuide.md

 ### 2. Data Input and Parameter Selection

-Open the included template file `templateChar.csv` (or `templateChar.xls`) and save it under a new name identifying your site (e.g. `COchar.csv`).
-Place this file in the MATLAB working directory, or specify the full path when calling *CharAnalysis*.
+Open the included template files `template_charData.csv` and `template_charParams.csv` and save them under new names identifying your site (e.g. `CO_charData.csv` and `CO_charParams.csv`).
+Place these files in the MATLAB working directory, or specify the full path when calling *CharAnalysis*.

-> **V1.1 difference:** The CSV format is recommended for Version 2.0.
+> **V1.1 difference:** The CSV format is recommended for Version 2.0 and is the
-> The original `.xls` template remains supported and has the same
+> only template format distributed with the program.
+Input files in `.xls` format
-> structure as the CSV file.
+> remain supported but are no longer documented.

 #### 2.1 Data Input